Christa Mulack: Works

 Her next significant publications were "Maria – die geheime Göttin im Christentum" ("Maria - Christianity's secret goddess") in 1985 and "Jesus – der Gesalbte der Frauen" (loosely, "Jesus - Anointed by women") in 1987.
 She based her selection of theoretical methodical analytical devices on the gender typologies identified by Carl Jung and on the Kabbalah.

 In her work Mulack tries to liberate biblical texts from the powerful patriarchal gloss of the last two thousand years.
 She retains the Christian symbols, but wants to reform Christianity in a feminist way and reinstate a matriarchy that traces its origins back to earlier traditions.
 Under Mulack's model Jesus becomes the prototype of spiritually integrated men and matriarchal societies, positioned at the interface between patriarchy and matriarchy: With this restitution of the image of the mother and her beloved son, which over the ages flows through all religions, Jesus reconnects with the matriarchal world in which revelation was fashioned".
 (Note: "Mit dieser Reinstituierung des Bildes der Mutter und ihres Sohngeliebten, das über einen langen Zeitraum alle Religionen durchzieht, knüpft Jesus an die matriarchalische Welt wieder an, in der die Vorstellung geprägt worden war.")

 Applying this prism, Mulack sees Jesus as the one anointed by women, with Mary Magdalene as the goddess figure and Jesus as her "beloved son".
-Under this reading, there are clear parallels between the "anointing stories" in the New Testament at the rituals around the "Great Mother" and related hero figures, as identified by Heide Göttner-Abendroth as the core element of matriarchal religions.
+Under this reading, there are clear parallels between the "anointing stories" in the New Testament and the rituals around the "Great Mother" and related hero figures, as identified by Heide Göttner-Abendroth as the core element of matriarchal religions.